AaronChapman/padseek/README.md

 -**tempo (beats per minute):**
 - this field controls the speed at which your drum sequence will run
+- you can enter a tempo value, or calculate and set one using the keyboard shortcuts outlined in the tempo module

 ---
 ## sample selection